 In the Latter Days – Jeremiah 30

-This comment from the Lord to the people of Judah was enclosed in a comforting message through the prophet Jeremiah.
-God was planning something much larger for His people than simply to bring them back from exile in Babylon after seventy years.
-He was promising to re-gather and return them to their land to rebuild, not just once after this experience, but again at another time far into the future, towards the latter days of human history.
-Perhaps He was referencing a time very close to the era we live in today, over 2,500 years after Jeremiah.
+This comment from the Lord to the people of Judah was enclosed within a comforting prophecy from the prophet Jeremiah.
+God was planning something much larger for His people than simply bringing them back from Babylon after seventy years in exile there.
+He was promising to re-gather and return them to their land to rebuild, not just after this experience, but also far in the future, in the latter days of human history.
+Perhaps He was referencing a time very close to the era we live in today, over 2,500 years after the time of Jeremiah.

 Jeremiah had been tasked with delivering many of God’s uncomfortable messages of warning to the people.
-But after these warnings proved to be of no avail and the time for exile had arrived, God’s messages transitioned to a focus on His great love for His people, and His promise of a bright future and a hope for the nation upon their return.
-But then God also included a mysterious reference to a time of Jacob’s trouble.
-Recall that Abraham’s grandson Jacob had been renamed Israel by God after wrestling with Him all night.
-Both names are names of affection and intimacy and used interchangeably for His people by the Lord.
+But after these warnings proved to be of no avail, and the time for exile had arrived, God’s messages transitioned to bring a focus on His great and unfailing love for His people, and His promise of a bright future and a hope for the nation upon their return.
+God also included a mysterious reference to a time of Jacob’s trouble.
+Recall that Abraham’s grandson Jacob had been renamed Israel by God, after wrestling with Him all night.
+Both names are names of great affection and intimacy for His people, and are used interchangeably by the Lord.

 Alas!
 For that day is great,